tiffany9056/UU-Mamba/README.md

 Verify that environment parameters are set: execute  `echo ${nnUNet_raw}` etc to print the environment variables.
 This will return an empty string if they were not set.

 ### Preprocessing
 1. Replace the new file of ACDC dataset conversion.
-The new file is located in folder [ACDC_code]().
+The new file is located [here](https://drive.google.com/drive/folders/1AQTtWgYsxX9KC_Xn8PApRKOfJnnowtBa?usp=sharing).
 You need to execute the following lines (adapt the paths to the actual folders you intend to use).
 ```bash
 cp /UU-Mamba/ACDC_code/Dataset027_ACDC.py /UU-Mamba/uumamba/nnunetv2/dataset_conversion/Dataset027_ACDC.py
 ```